Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Pittsburgh has one win against the spread, and is 1-2 overall, at home this season.

-- This year, in three home games, Pittsburgh has gone over the total once.
+- This season, in three home games, Pittsburgh has gone over the total once.

-- Seattle is 2-1 overall, with two wins against the spread, in away games.
+- Away from home, Seattle has two wins against the spread and is 2-1 overall.

-- In three away games this season, Seattle has not gone over the total.
+- In three road games this season, Seattle has not gone over the total.

 - This season, Seahawks away games average 51.5 points, 9.0 more than this outing's over/under (42.5).